BeardedPoultry/game/README.md

 **Disclaimer
 **Not all functions work presently in the game presently.
 Consider this an pre-alpha build.

-## This game is a collaboration between Matt Chastain, Kyle Richardson and Myself.

-The goal of the game is to beat your Opponent in the art of spacebar based battle!
+## The goal of the game is to beat your Opponent in the art of spacebar based battle!

 #Instructions
 Press spacebar for Attack!